sjrsjz/onion-lang/README.md

 # 🧅 Onion Programming Language

-A modern functional programming language with a minimalist yet powerful type system, asynchronous execution capabilities, and flexible memory management.
+A modern, functional programming language featuring an expressive syntax, a powerful layered concurrency model, and a strong emphasis on safety and developer productivity.

-The name `Onion` is inspired by the layered structure of onions, which mirrors the VM's execution model with state isolation and abstraction between layers.
+The name `Onion` is inspired by its core design philosophy: a layered execution model that provides natural state isolation and abstraction, much like the layers of an onion.

 ## 🎯 What is Onion?

-**Onion** refers to this programming language that embodies the "layered execution" philosophy:
+**Onion** is built on a "layered execution" philosophy, which means:

-- **Multi-level Nesting**: Schedulers can be nested arbitrarily deep - `AsyncScheduler` → `Scheduler` → `AsyncScheduler` → `Scheduler`
+- **Deeply Nested Schedulers**: Schedulers can be nested to any depth (e.g., `AsyncScheduler` → `SyncScheduler` → `AsyncScheduler`).
-- **State Isolation**: Each layer maintains its own execution context, preventing interference between different scheduling levels
+- **State Isolation**: Each execution layer maintains its own isolated context, preventing state interference between different scheduling levels.
-- **Layer Communication**: Layers communicate through well-defined interfaces (`StepResult`, `Runnable` trait) while maintaining isolation
+- **Controlled Communication**: Layers communicate through well-defined interfaces, ensuring that isolation is maintained.
-- **Flexible Composition**: You can compose different execution strategies (sync/async) at any depth
+- **Flexible Composition**: Developers can mix and match execution strategies (e.g., synchronous and asynchronous) at any layer to fit their needs.

 ## ✨ Features

-- 🚀 **Functional Programming Paradigm** - Support for higher-order functions, closures, and function composition
+- **Expressive Functional Paradigm**: Embraces higher-order functions, closures, pattern matching, and composition as first-class citizens.
-- ⚡ **Asynchronous Execution Model** - VM based on pure generator design, supporting asynchronous programming
-- 🧵 **Multi-threading Support** - Native thread support with `launch` and `valueof` for concurrent execution, **No GIL**
+- **Generator-based Asynchronous Core**: The VM is built on generators, providing native, efficient support for asynchronous operations (`async`, `pool`).
+- **GIL-Free Multi-threading**: True parallel execution with native threads (`launch`, `valueof`), free from a Global Interpreter Lock.
-- 🔒 **Safe Memory Management** - Mutability control and reference safety checks
+- **Safe & Explicit Memory Management**: Fine-grained control over mutability (`mut`, `const`) and reference safety to prevent common bugs.
-- 🎯 **Minimalist yet Powerful Dynamic Type System** - Powerful functionality through composition of a few built-in types (such as prototype classes)
-- 📦 **Modular Design** - Support for module imports and compilation caching
+- **Powerful Metaprogramming**: A compile-time macro system (`@def`, `@ast`) allows for syntax extension and code generation.
+- **Advanced Parameter Constraints**: Define custom validation rules directly in function signatures for robust, self-documenting APIs.
-- 🌊 **Lazy Evaluation** - Built-in lazy collections and streaming operations
+- **Lazy Collections and Streams**: Built-in support for lazy evaluation and efficient stream processing using the `|` and `|>` operators.
-- ⚠ **Parameter Constraints** - Advanced parameter validation with custom constraint functions
-- 🔧 **LSP Support** - Language Server Protocol support
+- **Built-in Interface System**: A flexible, prototype-based system for defining and implementing contracts.
+- **Rich Data Types and Literals**: A comprehensive set of built-in types and an enhanced syntax for strings, tuples, and collections.
-- 🚀 **High Performance** - e.g., A 10 million iteration `while` count loop takes 1.17s, approx. 40% faster than RustPython's 1.91s.
+- **High Performance**: The Onion VM is optimized for speed.
+For example, a 10 million iteration `while` loop completes in approximately 1.17s, about 40% faster than the same loop in RustPython (1.91s).
+- **Excellent Tooling**: Includes a command-line interface, REPL, and Language Server Protocol (LSP) support for a modern development experience.

 ## 🚀 Quick Start

 ### Installation

-Make sure you have Rust toolchain installed, then clone and build the project:
+Ensure you have the Rust toolchain installed, then clone and build the project:

 ```bash
 git clone https://github.com/sjrsjz/onion-lang.git